 How to use tape diagrams to solve a word problem?

 Rose has 12 soccer practices this month.
-Six practices are in the afternoon, bit the rest are in the morning.
-How many practices will be in the morning?
+Six practices are in the afternoon, but the rest are in the morning.
+How many practices will there be in the morning?

 How to solve a comparison addition word problems using bar models?

 1. Taylor had #23.00 more than Michelle.
 If Michelle had $75.00, how much money did they have altogether?

 2. Jeremy had 17 songs on his playlist than Suzanne.
 If Suzanne had 38 songs on her playlist, how many songs do they have altogether?

 3. Sally had 18 crayons.
 Jenny had 10 crayons, and Mark had 5 crayons.
 They decided, they'd put their crayons together and share them equally.
 How many crayons did each student get?